hazendaz/whitespace-maven-plugin/README.md

 # whitespace-maven-plugin

-The whitespace plugin will remove any trailing whitespace from `.java`, `.xml` and `.scala` files in your project.
+The whitespace plugin will remove any trailing whitespace from files in your project.

+- java
+- scala
+- xml
+- properties
+- groovy
+- kt
+- yaml
+- yml
+- md
+- sh

 ## Usage